seadowg/leave/README.md

 	leave at x

 Here x should be of the format 'hours:mins'.
 My flat mate asked me why he couldn't specify seconds.
 I really hope no one actually micro manages their day to that degree.

+##Problems?

+If you have any problems at all please don't hesitate to raise an issue on github or email me (oetzi101@gmail.com).